 Whether you are traveling or staying local, this time may be a good opportunity to visit colleges.
 At this time, it's important to visit a range of colleges and universities.
 Your college counselor can help you plan your spring break trip.
 However, you do not need to travel to accomplish this!
 There are a lot of great options locally.
-Plus, the Minnesota Association of College Admissions Counseling (MACAC) is hosting a series of fairs in the latter half of March.
-Though these MEF Fairs are hosted by other secondary schools, Breck students are invited to attend.
-To see the list of fairs and the colleges attending, please visit this website: http://mn-acac.org/mefcalendar.

 MAY PROGRAM can be a great opportunity for our students.
-This is the first opportunity for Class of 2019 to take advantage of a few choices: pursuing an internship, participating in service, or delving into a special project.
+This is the first opportunity for Class of 2021 to take advantage of a few choices: pursuing an internship, participating in service, or delving into a special project.
 Juniors will want to think seriously at how they want to utilize this opportunity.
 The college counselors are ready to talk.